-Additional Responsibilities of IRB Chair and Vice Chair
+Additional Responsibilities of the IRB Chair and Vice Chair

-The Chair is a voting members of the IRB and assumes the aforementioned responsibilities of IRB Members.
-In addition to their responsibilities as voting IRB members, the IRB Chair and Vice Chair oversee IRB meetings to ensure reviews and approvals comply with regulatory requirements, the Belmont Report, state laws, and University policy.
+The Chair and Vice Chair are voting members of the IRB and assumes the aforementioned responsibilities of IRB Members.
+In addition to their responsibilities as a voting IRB member, the IRB Chair and Vice Chair oversee IRB meetings to ensure reviews and approvals comply with regulatory requirements, the Belmont Report, state laws, and University policy.

 The IRB Chair and Vice Chair are authorized to sign all documents relevant to the review and approval of human subject research projects (e.g., waivers of HIPAA authorization) and documents submitted for post-approval monitoring (e.g., safety reports that are not unanticipated problems; acknowledgement of and notifications from external IRBs), except IRB Institutional Agreements, which are signed by the Institutional Official or designee).

 The IRB Chair and Vice Chair oversee IRB meetings to ensure reviews and approvals comply with regulatory requirements, the Belmont Report, state laws, and University policy.
-During IRB meetings, Chairs and Vice Chairs
+During IRB meetings, The Chair and Vice Chair

 - remind members who have a conflict of interest to leave the room during deliberation and voting;